How to pack light & smart on hiking trips

 Cotton is a heavy fabric on its own, but it’s especially heavy when it gets wet as it absorbs moisture and holds onto it.
 Even if you’re hiking in summer, you still may encounter rainstorms, river crossings, or simply the urge to jump in a lake to cool off.

 Almost anything is better than cotton in this case.
-Synthetics are lighter, and merino wool offers the benefits of being odor resistant, light weight and drying quickly if it gets wet.
+Synthetics are lighter, and merino wool offers the benefits of being odour resistant, light weight and drying quickly if it gets wet.

 Plan your meals and use dehydrated food